hawyar/muto/README.md

 cd muto && npm i && npm run build
 ```

-3. Install muto iin your project
+3. Use muto in your project
 ```bash
 npm i ./path_to_muto
 ```